Please click staff names to learn more.

 Previous Professional Experience:

-In my spare time, I enjoy drawing and calligraphing inspiring quotes and songs.
+In my spare time, I like to: In my spare time, I enjoy drawing calligraphy of inspiring quotes and songs.
 I also love learning new recipes and cooking for my family.

 Start Date: January 2017